Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

 | **This work (BLE33, Study 1 baseline, median over test)** |    **98** |    **379** |  **4.17** | **4.71** | **1.53** |

-Comparing these numbers in Table Y to Table X listed above, the flash and RAM values in the TinyODOM-EX look large.
+Comparing these numbers in Table 4.3 to Table 4.2 listed above, the flash and RAM values in the TinyODOM-EX look large.
 This is because these values come from Arduino's compile time summary which reflect the entire firmware image, not just the learned model.
 That includes the TFLM runtime code, operator kernels, sensor I/O and whatever code is needed to communicate with the underlying MBED RTOS.
 Additionally, the RAM number includes the statically allocated arena (see [Section 3.1](#31-tinyodom-ex-system-architecture) for details on the arena).
 Because the arena is statically allocated, the reported RAM number provides a conservative view of the memory.
 The flash cost for the embedded model data is likely much closer to the TFLite model size (41.7 kB).
 It is not clear if TinyODOM's flash and RAM reported numbers include these things or not.
 For that reason, the comparison in values may or may not be an apples-to-apples.

 However, we can compare some aspects of these models.
 For example, our baseline model uses slightly fewer FLOPs than any of those reported by TinyODOM.
 It is therefore not surprising that the median ATE and RTE values are higher.
 The key takeaway is that these numbers are still in family.